-Miller Barondess wins Ninth Circuit Appeal in San Diego Police Shooting Case
+Miller Barondess Wins Ninth Circuit Appeal in Civil Rights Lawsuit Involving San Diego Police Shooting

-San Diego Tribune–Thursday, July 11, 2019–A federal appeals court on Thursday revived a civil rights lawsuit filed by the family of a man killed by a San Diego police officer in a controversial 2015 shooting incident in the Midway District — a sweeping ruling that sets the stage for a trial and a potential examination of how the department has investigated police shootings over the years.
+By Greg Moran, The San Diego Union-Tribune – July 11, 2019 – A federal appeals court on Thursday revived a civil rights lawsuit filed by the family of a man killed by a San Diego police officer in a controversial 2015 shooting incident in the Midway District — a sweeping ruling that sets the stage for a trial and a potential examination of how the department has investigated police shootings over the years.

 The decision by a three-judge panel of the 9th U.S. Circuit Court of Appeals came in the case of Fridoon Nehad, a 42-year-old man who was shot to death in an alley by veteran San Diego Police Officer Neal Browder just after midnight April 30, 2015.
 Browder said he believed Nehad had a knife, but he turned out to be unarmed — carrying only a blue pen in his hand.